 Most tax professionals would recommend running an operating business (especially with employees) as an S corporation rather than as a sole proprietor.
-This is mainly to reduce the amount the corporation’s owner pays in self employment (FICA) tax.
-A secondary reason is that a small business S corporation has a lower risk of audit than a schedule C sole proprietor business.
+This is mainly to reduce the amount the corporation’s owner pays in self-employment (FICA) tax.
+A secondary reason is that a small business S corporation has a lower risk of an audit than a schedule C sole proprietor business.

 But, what if you already formed an LLC?
 No worry, you can convert the LLC for federal income tax purposes to an S corporation.
 This involves several steps:

 The LLC tax as an S corporation may require the assistance of a tax advisor and/or attorney to complete, depending on how comfortable you are with the forms and documentation.
 A “generic” operating agreement used for a typical LLC is not appropriate because it does not address the specific provisions of the tax code dealing with S corporate taxation.
 Thus, you need something more tailored to deal with an LLC taxed as an S corporation.